Nothing says Merry Christmas more than a million twinkle lights. Or maybe camels. And a baby yak.

 Free (but make a donation)

 The lights are totally free, but they do ask for a donation on the way out.
-Give them $10 and this year they’ll give you a Christmas baby book.
-They’ve gotten rid of the cute plush animals after they had a hard time getting them in 2014, which is really sad.
-Mitch is best pals with the Baby Lamb we got at the Way of Lights when he was just a toddler.
+According to the website, plush animals are back for 2017!
+Give them a $15 donation and you’ll get a Build A Bear stuffed animal for your kid!
+Mitch is still best pals with the Baby Lamb we got at the Way of Lights when he was just a toddler.

-The lights run from 5 p.m until 9 p.m every night until December 31, 2016.
+The lights run from 5 p.m until 9 p.m every night from Nov.
+17 to December 31, 2017.
 The indoor activities and petting zoo will be closed on Christmas Eve and Christmas Day, but you can still drive through to see the twinkle lights.
 Weekends can get insanely crowded, so we recommend going on a week night.